Penguins CReW Club: Our Extended Schools Provision

 The price per session per child applies to all children.
 This is payable for all booked sessions including when your child is sick, or on holiday.
 We do not charge for bank holidays and professional training days.

 All payments must be paid in full for the current half term before your child attends.
+Payment is made via our Arbor payment system.

 Help with child care costs